 - Nintendo Switch

-Note Xbox 360, Windows Phone 8, PlayStation, Wii U, Apple TV, and Nintendo Switch don’t currently support Minecraft Marketplace.
+Note Xbox 360, Windows Phone 8, PlayStation, Wii U and Apple TV don’t currently support Minecraft Marketplace.

 How do I purchase Minecoins?

 To purchase Minecoins, you must have a payment method set up in your device.
 The first time you try to purchase something, you’ll be asked to add a payment method if you haven’t already.
 Otherwise, when you sign in to make your purchase, you’ll be reminded which payment method you’ve previously added.

 Your payment method will vary depending on which device you’re using to make a purchase.
 In all cases, by signing in with your Xbox Live account, you’ll be able to access your Minecoins on any Minecraft device.*

 For example, if you play on both a Windows 10 device and an iPhone and purchase Minecoins on your iPhone, you’ll pay for the coins using your Apple Store account.
 Later, when you play on your Windows 10 device, your coins will be available along with any purchases that you made in the Minecraft Marketplace.
 If you then decide to purchase more Minecoins on your Windows 10 device, you’ll pay for them using your Microsoft account and your coins and purchases will be available the next time you play on your iPhone.
 If you later purchase a Fire TV, everything will also appear there when you sign in with your Xbox Live account.

 Note If you’re a parent with associated child accounts, make sure that you make purchases with your own account, as child accounts do not provide a payment method for this.*Minecraft Marketplace is not available in any version of Minecraft with "Edition" in its name, requires internet access and includes in-app purchases.

 What platforms do Minecoin and Marketplace content codes work on?